emm-sam/Data-Collection-Pipeline/README.md

 # Data-Collection-Pipeline

+### Main steps:
+- build a web scraper (stores text and image data locally and on the cloud)
+- build a testing suite for scraper
+- build a docker image to run the scraper remotely
+- run the docker container on an EC2 instance
+- monitor the EC2 and docker metrics with Prometheus
+- visualise these metrics on Grafana
+- create a CI/CD pipeline using github workflows, cronjobs, tmux

 Task: create methods to navigate a webpage
 Task: bypass cookies
 Task: create method to get product page urls
 Task: retrive text and image data from product page
 Task: store data in dictionary
 Task: save dictionary locally
 Task: create method to find image link and download images locally
 Task: create unit tests for each public method
 Task: upload raw data folder to AWS S3
 Task: upload tabular data to AWS RDS
 Task: prevent rescraping of data (locally)
 Task: prevent duplicate images being collected

-Task: prevent rescraping from remote database of tabular data

-create requirements.txt file
+Task: prevent rescraping from remote database of tabular data create requirements.txt file

 ## Create a Docker image which runs the scraper